ayezinhtun/1cng-protal-user-guide/docs/Ceph Object/Create Object Storage.md

 ### <span style={{ color: '#003366' }}>Create Storage Object</span>

 - Choose the desired **Billing Cycle** for your storage object.
-You can choose either Hourly or Monthly.
+Ceph Object supports Hourly, Monthly, Quarterly, Semiannually, Yearly, Bi-annually, and Tri-annually billing cycles.
+- It uses Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata billing rules.
+- Multiple configuration options are available.
+This service provides flexible, scalable object storage for various cloud-native use cases.
 - Verify all the configuration details and review the price summary.
 Click on **Review and Create** to create the storage object.

 ![Create Storage Object](images/ob-7.png)